 Frequently Asked Questions

 Nope!
 You can assemble and cook the ravioli without boiling.
-For best results, thaw the frozen ravioli overnight in the fridge before baking.
+Thaw the frozen ravioli overnight in the fridge before baking for best results.

-No - ravioli are individually filled pasta parcels whereas lasagna is a layered pasta dish that makes use of wide, flat noodles or sheets.
+No-ravioli are individually filled pasta parcels, whereas lasagna is a layered pasta dish that uses wide, flat noodles or sheets.

 30-Minute Pasta Recipes